datstartup/ubuntuopenbox/lessons/about.md

 This site is created out of the love of Debian and Openbox.
 (The though of "who am I to write this kind of tutorial?" is always lurking at the back of my mind, but writing it has been a journey of pure joy.)

 I have also received a lot of encouraging emails.
-They are a great sources of motivation.
+They are all great sources of motivation.
 Please do not hesitate to share your thoughts on the Facebook page: [facebook.com/ubuntuopenbox](https://www.facebook.com/ubuntuopenbox)

 Or contact me through this Google form: [https://www.ubuntuopenbox.com/contact/](https://www.ubuntuopenbox.com/contact/)